- Pets and Animals

 A tropical cyclone is a massive collection of whirling wind and dense cloud mass, spiraling clockwise around a central eye of exceptional low pressure.
 Cyclones can reach winds speeds in excess of 200km/h, and can therefore be extremely dangerous.
 On average, ten cyclones occur in the Australian region each year.
 For more information about cyclones, visit the Queensland Government’s disasters and alerts web page or the Bureau of Meteorology Queensland cyclone page.

-Find out more about how to plan and prepare for tropical cyclone on the Get Ready site.
+Find out more about how to plan and prepare for tropical cyclone on Get Ready Queensland.
 Maritime Safety Queensland has published extreme weather event contingency plans to tell you what to do if a cyclone warning is posted and how to respond to the different warning and/or alert levels, visit their website for more information.
+Storm Surge

 To see if your property is at risk of storm surge please view Council’s storm surge mapping.
 There are six storm tide evacuation zones, the Bureau of Meteorology will advise of predicted storm tide height.